mtov/engsoftmoderna/en/chapter1.md

 Sure, fixing these bugs will satisfy customers and potentially prevent churn.
 However, this decision also has an opportunity cost.
-Instead of bug fixing, the company could invest in new features, which could expand the customer base.
+Instead of bug fixing, the company could invest in new features, which could contribute to expand the customer base.
 Deciding between bug fixes or new features ultimately becomes an economic decision.

 ## Classification of Software Systems

 \index{ABC Systems}
 Software is part to a wide array of human activities.
 It comes in different sizes and types, fulfilling a variety of functional and non-functional requirements.
 As such, it's important to avoid the misconception that there is a single and universal method for software development.
-In other words, we should not assume that all software must follow the same processes, design principles, or quality assurance mechanisms.
+In other words, we should not assume that all software must follow the same processes, design guidelines, architectural patterns, or quality assurance mechanisms.

 \index{Meyer, Bertrand}
 Bertrand Meyer proposed a classification